ReyMArias/A03/README.txt

 Step 9: Use command 'git add .' to add all files inside the repository for the first commit.
 There should be no files at the moment.
 Step 10: Go to GitHub and grab either the HTTPS or the SSH for your repository.
 These are located on the green 'code' button when you look at your repository.
 Step 11: Use command 'git remote add origin [the HTTPS or the SSH]'.
 You should not be connected to your remote repository.
 You can check to see which remote you are in by using the command 'git remote -v'
-Step 11: Use command 'git push origin main'.
-This pushes any changes done on your local repository to your remote repository.
-You can use 'git pull origin main' to pull any changes on your remote repository to your local repository.
+Step 11: Use command 'git push origin master'.
+This pushes any changes done on your local repository to a remote repository branch.
+Step 12: GitHub will now open up a small window and ask you to either sign in or for a token.
+Simply select the option to sign in via the browser
+Step 13: A new browser tab will open asking you to authorize GitBash.
+Authorize, and you should see on GitBash that you have pushed your local to your remote on a new branch.
+You can go onto your GitHub repository and go to the Pull Requests tab and see that master has made recent pushes.
+Step 14: